jronallo/iiif-image-server-node/readme.md

 `iiif-image` also relies on [sharp](http://sharp.dimens.io/en/stable/) for image processing which depends on libvips.
 Only OSX ought to need to install libvips.

+Non-standard features include region by "!square" (for top-left gravity) and "square!" (bottom-left gravity).

 ## Usage

 ```sh